MA Archaeology and Social Anthropology

 - the body

 Social Anthropology 1B: Anthropology Matters asks what anthropology has to say about some of the most important issues facing us today.
-The course examines how anthropology contributes to answering questions about how our contemporary societies work.

 The issues explored will vary from year-to-year.
 Examples include: